febo/pinocchio/sdk/log/README.md

 ## Limitations

-Currently the `log!` macro does not offer extra formatting options apart from the placeholder "`{}`" for argument values.
+Currently the `log!` macro only offers limited formatting options.
+Apart from the placeholder `"{}"` for argument values, it is possible to specify the number of decimals digits for numeric values.

 ## License